jam:offline

 Configuring (optional)

 If you like the defaults, then you won't need to configure anything.
 But there is some flexibility in how you use this package.
-You may want to pay special attention to handleSyncErrors to customize the experience for your users.
+You may want to pay special attention to filter and handleSyncErrors to customize the experience for your users.

 Here are the global defaults: